mgorski08/aif_sem7/README.md

-# aif_sem7
+# Artificial Intelligence Fundamentals - Laboratory semester 7
-Artificial Intelligence Fundamentals - Laboratory semester 7
+This repository contains my attempts at the tasks of AIF course laboratory.